London Bridge Killer Usman Khan a Terrorist Freed from Prison on Tag

 Mohammed Shahjahan and Nazam Hussain, who were convicted as part of the same radical Islamic terror cell as Khan, also had IPPs changed to fixed terms, while a fourth man, Mohibur Rahman, had his term reduced by six months.

-IPPs were abolished by the Tories altogether after the European Court of Human Rights (ECtHR) ruled they were “arbitrary”.
+IPPs were abolished by the Tories altogether and the European Court of Human Rights (ECtHR) ruled they were “arbitrary”.

-It should be noted that the European Court of Human rights is technically not a European Union institution, like the separate European Court of Justice (ECJ), but EU member-states are effectively required to submit the ECtHR’s jurisdiction.
+It should be noted that the European Court of Human rights is technically not a European Union institution, like the separate European Court of Justice (ECJ), but past Lord Chancellors such as Lord Falconer believe EU member-states are effectively required to submit the ECtHR’s jurisdiction as a condition of membership.

 “This individual was known to authorities, having been convicted in 2012 for terrorism offences.
 He was released from prison in December 2018 on licence and clearly, a key line of enquiry now is to establish how he came to carry out this attack.”